Second order linear differential equations with a basis of solutions having only real zeros: Beginning of the proof of Theorem : Cutting into pieces

 The proof of Theorem~\ref{theorem1} is split into two parts: The first part (given in this section) is a purely topological statement, and the second part (in the next section) deals with the asymptotic behavior.

 The topological statement is the following.

-\begin{theorem} Let $F\colon \C\to\bC$ be a symmetric local homeomorphism such that the inverse $F^{-1}$ has a finite, non-zero number $m$ of singularities over points in~$\C^*$.
+\begin{theorem} Let $F\colon \C\to\bC$ be a symmetric local homeo\-morphism such that the inverse $F^{-1}$ has a finite, non-zero number $m$ of singularities over points in~$\C^*$.
 Then: \begin{itemize} \item[$(i')$] If $F$ has only finitely many zeros and poles, then $(G_j,F)$ is of type $\Broom_{d_j,d_{j+1}}$ for all~$j$.

 \item[$(ii')$] If $F$ has infinitely many zeros and poles, all of them positive, then $m\geq 2$ and $(G_0,F)$ is of type $\Tan_{a_1}$ while $(G_j,F)$ is of type $\Broom_{d_j,d_{j+1}}$ for $1\leq j\leq m-1$.